Carlo Rubbia

-Carlo Rubbia (born 31 March 1934) is an Italian particle physicist and inventor who shared the Nobel Prize in Physics in 1984 with Simon van der Meer for work leading to the discovery of the W and Z particles at CERN.
+Carlo Rubbia (/it/; born 31 March 1934) is an Italian particle physicist and inventor who shared the Nobel Prize in Physics in 1984 with Simon van der Meer for work leading to the discovery of the W and Z particles at CERN.

 Early life and education

 Rubbia was born in 1934 in Gorizia, an Italian town on the border with Slovenia.
 His family moved to Venice then Udine because of wartime disruption.
 His father was an electrical engineer and encouraged him to study the same, though he stated his wish to study physics.
 In the local countryside, he collected and experimented with abandoned military communications equipment.
 After taking an entrance exam for the Scuola Normale Superiore di Pisa to study physics, he failed to get into the required top ten (coming eleventh), so began an engineering course in Milan in 1953.
 Soon after, a Pisa student dropped out, presenting Rubbia with his opportunity.
 He gained a degree and doctorate in a relatively short time with a thesis on cosmic ray experimentation; his adviser was Marcello Conversi.
 At Pisa, he met his future wife, Marisa, also a physics student.